pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 msd_labels = ['rock','pop','alternative','indie','electronic','female vocalists','dance','00s','alternative rock','jazz','beautiful','metal','chillout','male vocalists','classic rock','soul','indie rock','Mellow','electronica','80s','folk','90s','chill','instrumental','punk','oldies','blues','hard rock','ambient','acoustic','experimental','female vocalist','guitar','Hip-Hop','70s','party','country','easy listening','sexy','catchy','funk','electro','heavy metal','Progressive rock','60s','rnb','indie pop','sad','House','happy']
 ```

-We provide more pre-made models on [our webpage](https://essentia.upf.edu/documentation/models/).

 One of the keys to making predictions faster is the use of our C++ extractor.
-Essentia's mel-spectrogram offers parameters that make it possible to reproduce the features from most of the well-known audio analysis libraries.
-In this case, we are reproducing the training features computed with [Librosa](https://librosa.github.io/):
+Essentia's algorithm for mel-spectrogram offers parameters that make it possible to reproduce the features from most of the well-known audio analysis libraries.
+In this case, we are reproducing the training features that [were computed with Librosa](https://github.com/jordipons/musicnn/blob/master/musicnn/extractor.py):

 ```python